 Timeline for Applications

 Research occurs year-round, which means that opportunities can arise at any point in the year.
 If you are seeking part-time options on campus, plan to apply or reach out to a professor about one or two quarters before you wish to assist with research.

-If you are interested in summer research programs, we recommend that you begin looking in January; application deadlines for these programs are usually in February or March.
+If you are interested in summer research programs, we recommend that you begin looking in December or early January; application deadlines for these programs are usually in February or March.

 For opportunities outside of UCSB, consider that start dates and end dates vary for each program, depending on whether the institution operates on a semester or quarter-system calendar.
 You can always contact the research program coordinator to see if there is any possibility of flexing the start and end dates to fit your schedule.

 Applying to research opportunities is similar to applying to jobs and internships, in that you want your application materials to represent your achievements and help you stand out.

 Here are some common materials that may be requested when applying for research: